 Mayo- I recommend using a good mayo brand like Hellman's or Dukes, but any of them will work fine.
 Do not use a miracle whip.

 Sour Cream- By adding sour cream, we can really add a lot of great flavor and richness.
-Plain unflavored Greek yogurt can be used instead if you want to make the dish a little healthier.
+Plain unflavored Greek yogurt can be used instead.

 Cheeses- For a fabulous taste of cheesy goodness in every serving, you'll want to use some mozzarella cheese and parmesan cheese.

 Cherry Tomatoes- I LOVE the bright red color these bring to the dish, but even more than that, they bring an acidic kick of flavor that helps to really bring the flavors full circle.

 For specific ingredients and measurements, please see the recipe card below.